dextr-cloud/dextr-docs/docs/_pages/onboarding.md

 ### AWS Marketplace

-You can discover ConectPath now since it is available in all regions via the AWS Marketplace.
+You can discover ConnectPath now since it is available in all regions via the AWS Marketplace.
 We offer subscription (Pay-as-you-go) and contract (Fixed price) products.

 [![AWS Marketplace](/assets/images/Onboarding/discover.jpg)](/assets/images/Onboarding/discover.jpg)